What are Zombie Cells & How Can We Remove Them?

 What are zombie cells?

-When cells become old or damaged, they stop replicating and enter a phase referred to as cell senescence.
-In the body’s most efficient state, these old and damaged cells should undergo apoptosis (cell suicide), but unfortunately, some of them refuse to die, rendering them senescent, or zombie, cells.
-As the name suggests, these cells can wreak havoc on the surrounding cells and tissues.
+When cells become old or damaged, they stop replicating and either enter a phase called senescence or undergo apoptosis (cell death) and are reabsorbed by the body's cleaners, phagocytes.
+The cells that enter senescence refuse to die, rendering them senescent, or zombie, cells.
+As the name suggests, these cells release abnormal signals to nearby cells that can induce senescence in neighboring cells.

 01